 The Division of Quality Assurance under the Wisconsin Department of Health manages certified nursing assistant programs within the state.
 Approved nursing programs must facilitate a minimum 120 hours to cover all the requirements for certification.
-State-recognized programs include those offered at community colleges, technical institutes, vocational schools, the Red Cross, hospitals and long-term care facilities.
+State-recognized programs include those offered at community colleges, technical institutes, vocational schools, the Red Cross, hospitals, and long-term care facilities.
 CNA candidates must undergo health screening and pass a criminal background check before enrolling in most programs.
 Although the average cost of training within the state is $1,000, there are free training opportunities as well as instances where financial aid can cover the cost.
 Check out the list of CNA training classes below.

 The Nursing Assistant Diploma at Milwaukee Area Technical College is a 3-credit program, which prepares students for employment as an entry-level CNA.
 The training emphasizes basic nursing skills and procedures required to assist patients or residents at a hospital or long-term healthcare facility.
 MATC is one of the few schools in the area that offers a bilingual (Spanish) option for students whose first language in not English.
 The entire course curriculum and instruction prepares students for the National Nurse Aide Assessment Program (NNAAP).
 Graduates are eligible to sit the state exam.
-Tuition is $420.93 and does not include the cost of the textbook, supplies, medical exam, TB test and background check.
-Students are responsible for the $118 nurse aid exam fee.

 Address: 700 W. State Street, Milwaukee WI.
 53233